puebloDeLaMuerte/hda/README.md

 pip install openai

-get an openAI api-key and put it in a file named api-key.txt inside ./data folder
+get an openAI api-key and put it in a file named api_key.txt inside ./data folder

 define roles by adding text snippets as individual texfiles with one line of text in them to named role-folders in data/roles